gclem/docs-rendering/README.md

 We needed to exclude some part of the default generated url by pelican without the need to include the `override_url` and `override_save_as` properties in each file.

-Those properties are generated for each entity using the config property `EXCLUDE_SLUGS`
+Those properties are generated for each entity using the config property `EXCLUDE_SLUGS`.

 ```py
 # entities slug exclusion configuration in pelicanconf.py